tabledoc¶

 reader = csv.reader(f, dialect=dialect, **kwargs)

-header = next(reader)
+headers = next(reader)

 data = list(reader)

-return header, data
+return headers, data

 if isinstance(csvfile, (str, Path)):